Thursday, March 26, 2015

 This book is full of new ideas regarding characters, magic, equipment, setting, and game mechanics.

-If you thought there was something missing from the Players Handbook then you're likely to find it and much more here.
+If you thought something was missing from the Players Handbook then you're likely to find it and much more here.

 Larry Elmore contributes a number of new illustrations to this book, many of them full page.
 Although I won't call them bad or ugly they would benefit from a little lightening in the printing to reveal detail and would be much better presented in colour where the originals were created in colour.